Top 10 Best Animated Television Series

 What's with all these Asian shows being in the top 10?

 I believe American Dad is a lot better than people think.
-People don't realize Seth MacFarlane left the production crew when Fox renewed Family Guy, eventually causing an increase in quality.
+People don't realize that Seth MacFarlane left the production crew when Fox renewed Family Guy, which eventually led to an increase in quality.

 This proves Seth MacFarlane is a talented guy.
 This is like a much more polished Family Guy, with better, tasteful humor, good characters, and much better stories.

 Roger is the best character in history.
-Him and Stan breaking rocks in the hot sun.
+He and Stan breaking rocks in the hot sun.
 Stop, Stan, I love that song.
 Or, Screw it, I fought the law and the law won.

-For me, it has both the wacky humour of Roald Dahl and the imagination of "Pinky and the Brain".
-I love shows that have their own set of laws, hence every episode can be realistic according to the show's rules but unrealistic according to our own.
+For me, it has both the wacky humor of Roald Dahl and the imagination of "Pinky and the Brain."
+I love shows that create their own set of laws, allowing each episode to be realistic according to the show's rules but unrealistic according to our own.

 You two deserve better.
 Like around 15 to 20.
 Not that great, but watching this was a blast.

 Believe it or not, I actually kind of like Family Guy, but not enough for a top ten list of any kind.
-Beavis and Butt-Head, South Park, and King of the Hill >.
-Family Guy, American Dad, and Cleveland Show.
+Beavis and Butt-Head, South Park, and King of the Hill are better than Family Guy, American Dad, and The Cleveland Show.

 One of my favorite shows behind Avatar.